Rangi42/polishedcrystal/FEATURES.md

 ## Changes and Buffs

-* Many base stat changes, mostly based on [url=https://gbatemp.net/threads/pok%C3%A9mon-sacred-gold-storm-silver.327567/]Drayano's Sacred Gold/Storm Silver[/url].
+* Many base stat changes, mostly based on [Drayano's Sacred Gold/Storm Silver](https://gbatemp.net/threads/pok%C3%A9mon-sacred-gold-storm-silver.327567/).
 * Cut is Steel-type, and has 60 power and 100% accuracy.
 * Hidden Power is ???-type and has 70 power.
 * Metronome is ???-type.